 Review summary: Canon 1D vs Sony A5100

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D and the Sony A5100?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image framing and settings control.